LiveOrDevTrying/TheMonitaur/README.md

 If you connect successfully, you will receive a raw message back telling you that your connection to [The Monitaur](https://www.themonitaur.com) was successful.

 #### **SSL or Non-SSL**
 To enable SSL for your connection to [The Monitaur WebSocket servers](#websocket), you need to connect to port 6790. **It is recommended to use the SSL server for increased security**.
 You can however use the non-SSL server by connecting to port 6795.
-Both servers function identically, and because there is no encryption on the non-SSL server, the non-SSL server may have a slightly increased response rate.
+Both servers function identically, and because there is no encryption on the non-SSL server, the non-SSL server may have a slightly improved response rate.

 #### **Send an Alert**
 The **AlertCreateRequest** has the following signature: